statechannels/website/server/docs/getting-started.md

 We’ll come back to define the function `resetGameState()` once we have a better sense of what that will entail.

-### The AppFactory's Install Method
+### The AppFactory's proposeVirtualInstall Method

 The `install()` function will also call `proposeInstall(appFactory)`.
-This function is where we will implement the `AppFactory`'s `proposeInstallVirtual()` method, which will propose creating a virtual state channel with underlying application logic given by the contract specified in `appFactory`'s instantiation.
+This function is where we will implement `appFactory`'s `proposeInstallVirtual()` method, which will propose creating a virtual state channel with underlying application logic specified in `appFactory`'s instantiation.
 To propose the new virtual channel, we'll need to specify:
   * initial state for the channel
   * who is participating in the channel
   * what are the stakes (and in what currency)